pmgao/COMP6704-cfmm-routing/README.md

 - When comparing solvers, record both wall-clock time and iteration counts to disentangle convergence speed from per-iteration cost.

 ## Credits
 This codebase adapts coursework originally produced by Wenxing Duan, Peimin Gao, Hiu Long Lee, and Yulin Zhou.
-Subsequent refinements and documentation updates were prepared for the COMP6704 CFMM routing study group.